nkjm/Force.com-OAuth-Toolkit-for-PHP/README.markdown

 Step 3.
 Do OAuth.
 ------------------------------------------------------------------------------------------------------
-    $oauth->auth_with_code();
+    $oauth->auth_with_code([LIFETIME]);
-If you apply standard web server authetication flow, you can use auth_with_code() method as follows.
+If you apply standard web server authetication flow, you can use auth_with_code() method.
 This type of flow is appropriate when you provide external web services that need access to Force.com/Database.com.
+LIFETIME is minutes to refresh access token.
+You can omit LIFETIME and then it is set to 60 by default.

     $oauth->auth_with_password([USERNAME], [PASSWORD]);
-If you apply username/password authetication flow, use auth_with_password() method as follows.
+If you apply username/password authetication flow, use auth_with_password() method.
 This type of flow is used in case you need users access to web contents without authentication while the contents still need login to Force.com/Database.com.

 Step 4.
 Create a directory for CACHE_DIR
 ----------------------------------------------------------------